stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ### Precipitation Data

-Daily rainfall data were obtained from the DayMet website operated by NASA (<https://daymet.ornl.gov/>).
+Daily rainfall data were obtained from the [DayMet website operated by NASA](https://daymet.ornl.gov).
 Daily data were obtained for years 2009 to 2013, and cumulative one day, three day, and seven day, 14-day, 21-day and 28-day antecedent precipitation were calculated for each sampling date.
 For example, for a sampling date of March 22, cumulative